Preparing for The Big Day

 Back to top

-At your ceremony, you and your partner will sign a schedule or marriage document instead of the register on the day.
-You can each include up to four parents on the form (for example, mothers, fathers or step-parents).
+At your ceremony, you and your partner will sign an official document called either a schedule or marriage document.
+You can each include up to four parents on the form (natural parents, adoptive or step-parents).
+After the ceremony, this document is sent to the Register Office, where the details are added to the electronic register.

 The certificate ordering service refers to a 'copy' certificate because the original record is the one that remains at the Register Office.
 Every certificate ordered will be a certified copy of the original even if this is your first order.